-Maybe you have no idea what boxing is about other than the Rocky movies or Contender boxing series you used to watch.
+Maybe you have no idea what boxing is about other than the Rocky movies or Contender boxing series you watched before.
 All those blood, cuts and knock downs you see make you feel a little uneasy.
 But still, deep down, you know you want to give this sport a go.
 The sport of boxing is gaining much interest.
 Whether you aspire to be a competitive fighter or someone who want to use boxing to get fit, the sport of boxing will require you to learn some skills.
 In fact, even if you do MMA or Muay Thai, you still need to know how to use your hands effectively in a fight and trust me…boxing helps tremendously.

 When stepping into Legends Fight Sport or any other good boxing gym around the world, you can expect to be taught the things you are going to read below.
 Guard up and boxing stance.
-If you are asked to do any other things first, I suggest you find another (real and genuine) boxing gym.

 - Chin down: Your chin should be tucked in towards your chest and not sticking out

 - Both rear and lead hands guarding chin: Keep your rear hand guarding the outside of your chin at all times.
 Your lead hand also close to your chin or extended slightly.
 Make sure your lead hand does not obscure your vision.